Million Dollar Extreme Presents: World Peace

-World Peace is an American post-ironic comedy television series starring and created by sketch comedy group Million Dollar Extreme, which premiered on Adult Swim on August 5, 2016.
+World Peace is an American avant-garde comedy television series starring and created by sketch comedy group Million Dollar Extreme that premiered on Adult Swim on August 5, 2016.

 On December 5, 2016, the show was canceled by Adult Swim.
-It was available to stream on the Adult Swim website until its removal on June 12, 2020.
+The show had garnered controversy largely due to creator Sam Hyde's association with the alt-right.

 Premise

-Each episode of World Peace was the Adult Swim standard of eleven minutes in length, and starred Million Dollar Extreme troupe leader Sam Hyde and frequent collaborators Nick Rochefort and Charls Carroll.
+Each episode of World Peace is the Adult Swim standard eleven minutes in length, starring Million Dollar Extreme troupe leader Sam Hyde and frequent collaborators Nick Rochefort and Charls Carroll.
 Erick Hayden, another MDE sketch collaborator, also appeared in four episodes in an "also starring" role.
-Andrew Ruse, who worked with the troupe in the past, directed the series in addition to serving as writer and executive producer alongside Sam, Nick and Charls.
+Andrew Ruse, who worked with the troupe in the past, directed the series in addition to serving as writer and executive producer alongside Hyde, Rochefort, and Carroll.

-The show claimed to be set in a post-apocalyptic nightmare world that satirizes the current political climate.
-Each episode was made up of multiple sketches, connected by hyper stylized transitional graphics.
-The end of each episode featured a musical guest (though each guest's performance was incomplete and was used to provide a bed of closing credits music).
+The show was billed as being set in a dystopic near-future parody of the present political climate.
+Each episode is made up of multiple short sketches, broken up by hyperstylized intertitles.
+The show satirizes contemporary culture, political correctness, and anti-masculinity, among other things.
+The production design is often surreal, featuring campy costumes and avant-garde lighting and set design.
+The intertitles are slightly animated and for the most part contain many short passages of text.
+The text on the intertitles is often facetious, but sometimes earnest, and includes advice, social commentary, and tirades, some of which have been substantially censored.
+Each episode ends with a music video that usually plays behind the closing credits.

 History

 Production

-On May 7, 2015, it was announced that Adult Swim had ordered an untitled pilot by Million Dollar Extreme described as a "sketch show ... set in an almost present-day post-apocalyptic nightmare world".
+On May 7, 2015, Adult Swim announced their order of an untitled pilot by Million Dollar Extreme described as a "sketch show ... set in an almost present-day post-apocalyptic nightmare world".
 Based on that pilot, it was announced on March 3, 2016, that it would go to series with the group presenting it under the additional subtitle World Peace, and the first season consisting of six episodes under the network's traditional eleven-minute episode structure.
 The show was produced in-house by Rent Now Productions, Inc., and shot in Atlanta, Georgia.
 The show additionally benefitted from the Georgia production tax credit.

-According to a YouTube interview with Sam Hyde, the network's marketing department produced billboard proofs with over-the-top tag lines such as "World Peace is Racist, Hateful, and Takes No Prisoners."
-Hyde claimed this sabotaged the marketing by forcing him to reject the marketing team's ideas resulting in no billboards for the series.
-Hyde also claimed that one of the Williams Street production staff was fired from her position after a failed attempt to break into the show's editing suite to delete the show's footage, and that Million Dollar Extreme members were confronted at an Adult Swim company party by someone saying she was going to get them fired.